ANP 8001 Cultural Awareness and Safety

+Nurses who work in rural and remote areas need to have specific skills to enable them to function independently within their context of practice.
 Given the serious health status of Indigenous Australians and the subsequent need to provide effective care, cultural awareness and safety are pre-requisite skills for the registered nurse who wishes to develop these competencies.
-Further, many areas of Australia have community members who come from non-English speaking backgrounds.
+Further, many rural and remote areas of Australia have community members who come from Non-English speaking backgrounds.
 Nurses need to provide health care that is culturally appropriate to these people.
 This course will provide them with the knowledge and skills for this purpose.

 This course will explore the various aspects of culture and their impact on communities in terms of health care needs and provision.
 In particular, it will examine in detail the culture of Aboriginal and Torres Strait Islander peoples and how this impacts upon the delivery of health care to these communities.
 Further, nurses working in communities with a culturally diverse background, need to be able to deliver their care in a culturally safe manner.
 This course will provide knowledge that will be applied to the practice context to facilitate the professional behaviours needed for culturally safe and appropriate nursing and health care delivery.